Gidntsquia/JaxonLee/README.md

 # Jaxon Lee
 Hello!
-My name is Jaxon Lee, and I am a freshman studying Computer Science at the Univeristy of Maryland.
+My name is Jaxon Lee, and I am a freshman undergrad studying Computer Science at the Univeristy of Maryland.
 Here is a portfolio of all my projects!

 ## Skills
 `Java ☕` `Python 🐍` `C# 🇨` `Unity 🎮` `MATLAB ➗` `Adobe Photoshop 🎨` `Illustrator ✒️` `Premiere Pro 🎥` `Youtube ▶️` `Ultimaker Cura 📃` `AutoDesk Inventor AutoCAD 💻`